Kgkkjjj/WebBrowser/README.md

 Tk Browser is a cross-platform web browser built with Python's `tkinter` GUI toolkit.
 It ships with its own lightweight HTML reader so it does not rely on external rendering libraries.
-The reader now recognises over **320** HTML tags and attributes, around **200** JavaScript constructs and about **130** common CSS properties.
+The reader now recognises over **1,000** HTML tags and attributes, more than **1,000** JavaScript constructs and over **1,000** CSS properties.
 Inline JavaScript is executed using `py_mini_racer` when available.
 Pages are cached locally and helpful error messages are shown when a fetch fails.
 With JavaScript mode enabled, complex sites such as